Have you ever thought to yourself, “how many exercises per workout do I need to do?”

 *Note: Push-ups are included here to train the antagonistic muscle, the triceps.
 This helps to prevent muscular imbalances.

-A Simple Workout Program That Includes The Right Numer of Exercises
+A Simple Full Body Workout That Includes The Right Number of Exercises

 Okay, so now you can use this information to start designing your workout program.

 Or, you can bypass all that work and let us do the work for you.

 The WCT Strength Program already takes all of these principles into consideration and provides you an easy to follow 15-week template.